Working hours and holidays

 Research students are often concerned at the lack of clear guidance concerning working hours and holiday entitlements, since neither is governed by regulation.
 The differing requirements of disciplines and types of research will to a large extent determine the length of the working day/week appropriate to the individual concerned, and students must, in the main, be guided by their supervisor and department.

-Students should also be aware that there is an optimum efficiency to be achieved by pacing oneself between work and recreation: some students become so exclusively work oriented that they take little or no time off, and they and their work consequently suffer.
+Students should also be aware that there is an optimum efficiency to be achieved by pacing oneself between work and recreation: some students become so exclusively work oriented that they take little or no time off, Potentially to the detriment of their wellbeing and their work.

 Some students commencing research degrees may be surprised that they are not entitled to the long vacation periods to which they have become accustomed as undergraduates.
-It should be noted that research students sponsored by the UK Research Councils may, subject to the agreement of their supervisors, take reasonable holidays, not exceeding eight weeks in the year (including public holidays).
-Up to a maximum of four weeks holiday may be taken at the end of the period of award.
+Research students sponsored by the UK Research Councils may, subject to the agreement of their supervisors, take reasonable holidays, not exceeding 30 days, excluding closure days and Bank Holidays.
+Up to a maximum of four weeks' holiday may be taken at the end of the period of award.
 These Research Council rules may be used as a guide by all full-time research students not subject to the rules of other sponsoring bodies.

 Students may apply for a period of leave of absence to cover unforeseen difficulties that may arise during the course of their studies, such as illness or serious personal problems (see section on Leave of absence).
 Students should note that they will not be granted a leave of absence or a time limit extension to cover a period of annual leave.